sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 .. note:: **Important:** Since Cloudfuse only supports keystone V2 authentication, this will only work for users having a local keystone account.

-It is possible to mount SWIFT object storage as a file system.
+It is possible to mount SWIFT object storage as a file system with cloudfuse.
 The :ref:`cloudfuse <cloudfuse>` page has more information.

+====
+S3QL
+====

+It is possible to mount SWIFT object storage as a file system with s3ql both using swift's native protocol and S3.
+The :ref:`s3ql <s3ql>` page has more information.

 =========
 Duplicity